YottaDB/YDBDoc/ProgGuide/errproc.rst

    BAD^EP8A    ($ZTRAP)
    +1^GTM$DMOD    (Direct mode)
    HERE COMES AN ERROR IN THE TRAP CODE
-   %GTM-E-DIVZERO, Attempt to divide by zero
+   %YDB-E-DIVZERO, Attempt to divide by zero
    YDB>

 This demonstrates how $ETRAP behavior in this circumstance is more appropriate.
 Note that the $ZTRAP="" at the lowest level, prevents exection from returning to Direct Mode when the initial value of $ZTRAP ("B") is unstacked; this step takes $ZTRAP out of the equation and should be part of initialization when the intention is to use $ETRAP exclusively.